 Ending a two-day meeting Wednesday, the U.S. Federal Reserve blamed the slowdown, in part, on a harsh winter that kept people out of stores and slowed delivery of goods and services.
 But it said economic activity has since picked up, and households appear to be spending more.

 The Fed also agreed to cut back on its purchases of bonds, a program it uses to stimulate a slow economy.

-But economist Adam Hersh at the Center for American Progress says in a VOA interview that he believes it will be a while before U.S. economic growth is strong enough to bring down still high unemployment and stimulate higher salaries.
+But economist Adam Hersh at the Center for American Progress tells VOA he believes it will be a while before U.S. economic growth is strong enough to bring down still high unemployment and stimulate higher salaries.